AnneKitsune/world_dispatcher/README.md

 It is also possible to convert most functions into systems.

-There are five requirements for this:
+There are four requirements for this:
 - Take only & and &mut references as arguments
-- Return a SystemResult
 - Use all & references before all &mut references in the arguments.
 - Do not use the same type twice in the arguments.
 - All types in the arguments must implement `Default`.
 If they don't, use